at621/zero/readme.md

 ## D. SQL database

 The following scripts were used to create and populate the sql database.
 Using the Keras generator and pre-splitting the dataset into smaller pieces, one epoch processing ca 500 GB of positions took around 3 hours to complete on RTX 4000.
+The main reason for using the database is the option to carry out stratified sampling (e.g. give less weight to first moves, include more endgames).

 **Create table:**
 ~~~~sql